Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 - `meta`: a string.It tells about the category of the case(Criminal,Tax etc.)

-## 2. Run Baseline Model on dev set
+## 2. Run Baseline Model on dev data
 The baseline model was created using unified deep learning architecture SciBERT-HSLN approach suggested by (Brack et al., 2021).
 SciBERT was replaced with BERT BASE which are published by (Devlin et al., 2018).
-Baseline model achieved micro f1 of 77.7 on hiddent test set.
+Baseline model achieved micro f1 of 77.7 on hiddent test data.

-### 2.1 Run Baseline Model on dev dataset
+### 2.1 Run Baseline Model on dev data
 #### 2.1.1 Install Dependencies
 Python 3.8